-You can ask the society’s staff queries, check out their helpful publications or even join the society.
-You can also connect with other members who can share you what they have discovered about the local area, and may even have information about your ancestors.
+You can ask the society’s staff queries, check out their helpful publications, or even join the society.
+You can also connect with other members who can share with you what they have discovered about the local area and may even have information about your ancestors.

 My How To Find A Genealogy Society post is worth checking out.

 There are a plethora of genealogy guidebooks that will be helpful to you.
 They will introduce you to the world of genealogy, show you how to research your ancestry, put your research in order, discuss everything DNA, and more.